ufechner7/KiteViewer/README.md

 ```
 include("src/import_log.jl")
 ```
+After doining that restart Julia and run the main function of KiteViewer.
+If you now click on "Play" the log file is replayed.

 ## Fixing OpenGL problems
 On a computer with Ubuntu 20.04 and Intel integrated graphics the following steps were needed to make OpenGL work: